 - Encourage our community to reflect and improve on their impact of the world

-For this academic year, the House Captains are working with Miss Durbin to complete the Eco-Schools Green Flag Award, Distinction Level.
+For this academic year, the House Captains worked with Miss Durbin to complete the Eco-Schools Green Flag Award, Distinction Level!

 Click here to be taken to the House Captains Eco-Schools Green Flag Award Padlet and see the wonderful work they have been doing.